MissouriMRR/docs/subteams/simulation/installation/docker/installing_docker.md

 ## Configuring the Containers

 If you need to configure how a container is run, create a file called `compose.override.yml` in the `SUAS` repository's root directory.
 This file will allow you to override parameters set in `compose.yml` without modifying up `compose.yml`.
-If you ran `install.sh` with a GPU selected, `compose.override.yml` should already exist.
+If you ran `simulation/install.sh` with a GPU selected, `compose.override.yml` should already exist.

 For more information on compose files, see the following: